Towering above Juneau and surrounded by stunning alpine views, Mount Roberts offers one of the most breathtaking vantage points in Southeast Alaska.

 You also want to think about the type of activities you’d like to do up there.

-Some of the hiking trails can take you a couple of miles up on the mountain which means you could be spending a couple of hours on a round-trip hike.
+Some of the hiking trails can take you a couple of miles up the mountain, which means you could spend a few hours on a round-trip hike.
 So you want to bring water, snacks, and possibly bear spray.

 They also have a nature center along with a restaurant so you might want to think about whether or not you’d like to eat up there.